AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-coordinator-time.md

 **To check the job error log**

 To troubleshoot a workflow, the Oozie log file can be found at C:\apps\dist\oozie-3.3.2.1.3.2.0-05\oozie-win-distro\logs\Oozie.log from the cluster headnode.
-For information on RDP, see [Administering HDInsight clusters using the Azure Portal][hdinsight-admin-portal].
+For information on RDP, see [Administering HDInsight clusters using the Azure portal][hdinsight-admin-portal].

 **To rerun the tutorial**